GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/09.781-790/05.Control-My-Will/docs.md

 ---
+title: |
-title: 785.
-Control My Will
+    785. Control My Will - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 785.
+Control My Will.
+Prince of Peace, control my will, Bid this struggling heart be still; Bid my fears and doubtings cease, Hush my spirit into peace.
+    keywords:  |
-    keywords: Christ in Song, Control My Will, Prince of Peace, control my will,
+        Christ in Song, adventhymnals, advent hymnals, Control My Will, Prince of Peace, control my will.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 785. CONTROL MY WILL
+####  Christ in Song,

 ```txt
 1.